Pacu Jalur (BOATKID) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Pacu Jalur Historical Price

-According to the latest data gathered on Pacu Jalur live price page, the current price of Pacu Jalur is 0.000213USD.
+According to the latest data gathered on Pacu Jalur live price page, the current price of Pacu Jalur is 0.000166USD.
 The circulating supply of Pacu Jalur(BOATKID) is

 In the past 24 hours, Pacu Jalur has shown a price movement of